 Butterfly activities make spring magical for kids, and they’re pretty darn fun for teachers, too!
-There’s something fascinating about the process a caterpillar goes through before it turns into a beautiful butterfly, one that young children just adore, and the process is chock-full of learning opportunities.
+There’s something fascinating about the process a caterpillar goes through before it turns into a beautiful butterfly, one that young kids adore, and the process is chock-full of learning opportunities.
 So let’s dive right in, shall we?

-Caterpillar and Butterfly Books for Kids
+Read Caterpillar and Butterfly Books for Kids

 - We can’t go past everyone’s favorite ‘The Very Hungry Caterpillar’.

-- Next up we have the beautifully illustrated ‘A Butterfly Is Patient’, a beautiful storybook about the huge variety of butterflies.
+- Next up we have the beautifully illustrated ‘A Butterfly Is Patient’, a storybook about the huge variety of butterflies.

-- ‘Waiting for Wings’ is a wonderful rhyming story that provides clear answers to all the questions your students may have about the butterfly life cycle.
+- ‘Waiting for Wings’ is a rhyming story that provides clear answers to all the questions your students may have about the butterfly life cycle.